XuehanGuan01/DDPM-Brats2020-Seg/README.md

 ```
 python3 scripts/segmentation_train.py --data_dir ./data/training $TRAIN_FLAGS $MODEL_FLAGS $DIFFUSION_FLAGS
 ```
-The model will be saved in the *results* folder.
+The model will be saved in the *model* folder.
 For sampling an ensemble of 5 segmentation masks with the DDPM approach, run:

 ```